 Chewy Chocolate Chip Cookies

-Source: Cook’s Illustrated (ingredients all the same; I’ve just made slight changes in technique)
+Source: Cook’s Illustrated (ingredients mostly the same; I’ve reduced the sugar and made slight changes in technique)

 This got me 15 cookies.